 There needs to be no new cases of COVID-19 reported globally for three consecutive weeks before the pandemic can be declared over.

 Here is what we know about the virus so far.

 COVID-19 is a potentially fatal respiratory illness caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It is related to the common cold, influenza and Severe Acute Respiratory Syndrome (SARS), an outbreak of which in 2002/03 killed 774 people — including 44 in Toronto and 349 in China.
 The new, or novel, coronavirus is named for spikes on its surface that resemble a crown, allowing it to attach to cells in the lungs and duplicate.
 Cases began to appear in late December in the Yangtze River port city of Wuhan, China.

 By the end of January, Chinese scientists had sequenced the virus’s genome, which showed it had more in common with two bat-related SARS-like viruses that originated in eastern China in 2018 than it did with SARS and the Middle East Respiratory Syndrome (MERS).
 The results suggested the virus may have originated in bats but was likely transmitted to another animal, perhaps a scaly mammal called a pangolin, before jumping to humans.

-A study published March 17 in the journal Nature Medicine has presented another possibility.
+A study published mid-March in the journal Nature Medicine has presented another possibility.
 Authors say there has been no exact match to SARS-CoV-2, the seventh coronavirus known to infect humans, yet found in animals.
 They suggest the virus may have evolved to spread human-to-human and make them sick years, or perhaps decades, after it jumped from an animal.